Full SDK

 checkoutSession | Refers to the current payment's checkout session.Example: '438413b7-4921-41e4-b8f3-28a5a0141638' |

 countryCode | This parameter determines the country for which the payment process is being configured.
-It should be set to one of the following country codes: CO, BR, CL, PE, EC, UR, or MX. |
+The complete list of supported countries and their country code is available on the Country coverage page. |

 language | Defines the language to be used in the payment forms.
-You can set it to one of the available language options: es (Spanish), en (English), or pt (Portuguese). |
+You can set it to one of the available language options: es (Spanish), en (English), pt (Portuguese), fil (Filipino), id (Indonesian), ms (Malay), or th (Thai). |

 onLoading | Required to receive notifications about server calls or loading events during the payment process. |